 Flower heads appear in clusters July-September; 20-30 slender ray flowers surround dark-yellow central disks.

 Green, opposite, rough-textured, coarsely toothed leaves are up to 8” long and 5” across, adjoining the smooth, square stem in pairs to form a cup.

-Host plant to 6 lepidoptera species, including specialists giant eucosma (AKA bird poop moth pictured here), eucosma bipunctella moth and 2 other specialist moths that rely on Silphium exclusively for their survival.
+Host plant to 6 Lepidoptera species, including specialists giant eucosma (AKA bird dropping moth, pictured here), eucosma bipunctella moth and 2 other specialist moths that rely on Silphium exclusively for their survival, including the Silphium borer pictured here.
 Long-tongued bees, butterflies, and skippers are the primary pollinators.
 Short-tongued bees, wasps, and bee flies visit for pollen or nectar.
 Goldfinches and other birds and small mammals eat the seeds.